-Currently, not many homestays have dial-up or broadband Internet access.
-Students should keep in mind that if their family does offer access to their Internet services, the family pays a hefty price per minute and this generous offer should not be abused.
+Since the pandemic hit and families had to have WiFi for the children's virtual learning, most homestays, including the villages, now have Internet access.
+Students should, however, keep in mind that if their family does offer access to their Internet services, the family may pay a hefty price per minute and this generous offer should not be abused.
 The students can come to the program center for using internet anytime.